bigchem/synthesis/README.md

 These sets and results are described in our pre-print, which is submitted for a review now.

 The USPTO-Full, USPTO-MIT results files were too large (>100MB in archive) to be uploaded to GitHub and thus we uploaded a subset of the test file with augmentation 20x instead of 100x.
-The full test files can be received on the request.
+The full test files can be received on the request from the authors.

 The accuracy of model predictions using 20x and 100x augmentations was very similar and within 0.1% for Top-1 predictions.